1. What is this lawsuit about?

 21. When and where will the Court decide whether to approve the Settlement?

 The Court will hold a hearing to decide whether to approve the Settlement (the “Fairness Hearing”).
 You may attend and you may ask to speak, but you do not have to.
-The Court will hold a Fairness Hearing on November 21, 2023, at 10:00 a.m.
-CT via video conference.
+Please check the settlement website at www.BeefCommercialCase.com for the time and date of the Final Fairness Hearing.
 At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate.
 If there are objections, the Court will consider them.
-The Court will listen to Settlement Class members who have asked to speak at the hearing.
+The Court may listen to Settlement Class members who have asked to speak at the hearing.
 After the hearing, the Court will decide whether to approve the Settlement.
 We do not know how long these decisions will take.
 The Fairness Hearing may take place remotely, including via telephone or video conference.
 The Court may also move the Fairness Hearing to a later date without providing additional notice to the Class.
-Updates will be posted here regarding any changes to the hearing date.
+Updates will be posted to the Settlement website www.BeefCommercialCase.com regarding any changes to the hearing date.

 Back To Top